pmartinsferreira/reproducibleResearch/README.md

 # reproducibleResearch
-From the Coursera's Data Science Specialization
+In this repository I will store all asignments from the *Reproducible Research* module, part of the Coursera's Data Science Specialization.